Jtoosh/startup/notes.md

 I'm thinking that to achieve my specific needs and ideas, I'm going to have to use a combination of Bootstrap and my own defined CSS.
 My idea for the flashcards is to have a flashcard class that has a animation defined for it that will flip the card and toggle the visibility of the corresponding side.

+The `input` element has an attribute called `placeholder` where the string value that you give it will appear as placeholder text (which disappears when something is typed) in the input field, when the input type is `text`.

+Like Tailwind, Bootstrap has some classes that can apply generally to everything, like `my-` for margins on the y-axis.
+Most of these classes are 'utility' classes, and can be found in that section of the docs.

 ## JS Array Assignment notes

 The Array object has several interesting static functions associated with it.
 Here are some of the interesting ones.